Tipsy-12/DocuMind/Multimodal PDF Question Answering System.md

 1. **PDF Processing**: Uses the `unstructured` library to extract text, tables, and images from PDFs
 2. **Content Summarization**: Summarizes text chunks and tables using Groq's LLaMA model
 3. **Image Captioning**: Generates descriptions for images using Google's Gemini model
-4. **Vector Storage**: Creates embeddings and stores them in ChromaDB for similarity search
+4. **Vector Storage**: Creates embeddings and stores them in DocArray for similarity search
-5. **Question Answering**: Retrieves relevant context and generates answers using the LLaMA model
+5. **Question Answering**: Retrieves relevant context and generates answers using the Gemini 2.0 Flash model

 ## Features in Detail